ComputeCanada/molmodsim-vmd-visualization/_episodes/05-visualizing_volumetric_data.md

 Create a new representation using the `Isosurface` drawing method.

-In the Draw menu, select Solid Surface.
+In the Draw menu, select `Solid Surface`.

 Now, you can see a surface of constant volumetric value, chosen using the Isovalue slider.
 As you choose higher values, you see the surface shrinks down around a core where the most average mass was located.